Josiah4191/portfolio-website/README.md

 - Server-side functionality: While adding server-side code was beyond the scope of this class project, it’s something I want to implement in my next web application.

 - Responsive design: I didn’t include media queries to make the site mobile-friendly.
-This wasn’t a requirement, but it’s a key improvement I’ll be including in future projects.
+I've done it in the past, but it wasn’t a requirement.
+It’s a key improvement I’ll be including in future projects.

 ---